 Bundled Payment.
 Services for patients in the PATH program are covered by a fixed prospective bundled payment.
 BCBSVT and CPP worked together to determine the price of the bundled payment by estimating the number of services a patient would likely use multiplied by the cost of those services (based off of a fee schedule).
 For services not listed on a fee schedule, CPP and BCBSVT negotiated an amount based off general industry costs for those services.
-They negotiated a price of approximately \$8,500 for the bundle, which is paid in two installments to CPP (at the midpoint of the program and at the end).
-Patients pay three primary co-pays (or two primary care acute visit co-pays if patients have high deductible plans) over the course of the program.
+The bundle is paid in two installments to CPP (at the midpoint of the program and at the end); recently updated to three installments with the increased program length.
+Patients pay two primary co-pays over the course of the program; which has also been updated to three co-pays with the increased program length.

 To assess whether the bundle reflects actual service utilization and costs, CPP continues to track how they would have charged BCBSVT in a FFS arrangement.
-Every six months, CPP and BCBSVT reconcile the difference between the bundled payment rate and the actual intensity and costs of services delivered.
-Any difference up to five percent goes back to the entity that has been underpaid.
-To date, actual costs have been lower than initially forecasted, and the bundle rate will be adjusted accordingly going forward.
+Every six months, CPP and BCBSVT conduct a financial settlement to reconcile the difference between the bundled payment rate and the actual intensity and costs of services delivered.